-Amazing things to do in Izamal Mexico – Yucatan Yellow town
+How to Visit Izamal Mexico – Yucatan Yellow town

 The name Izmal (in Mayan), means Rocio del cielo (=dew drops from the sky), which was the name of the patron-priest of the original settlement in around 750 B.C., lasting until around the XII century.

-In fact, the picturesque town was also given the name, “the town of the hills,” because of the numerous Mayan settlements which have been discovered in the surrounding area.
+In fact, the picturesque town was also given the name “the town of the hills” because of the numerous Mayan settlements that have been discovered in the surrounding area.

 Itzamal went through a complicated and controversial history of rising and falling; I won’t linger too long over historical details, except to say that was a very important religious, economic, and political center for the Mayan civilization, testified by the numerous archaeological sites, huge temples and buildings, and a network of sacbe’ (white pathways built during the Mayan civilization).